-1.1 To co-ordinate retirement villages for discussing matters of common interest, plan and execute joint action.
+1.1 To co-ordinate retirement villages for discussing matters of common Association, plan and execute joint action.

 1.2 To affiliate with other organizations

 1.3 To participate in deliberations with relevant Government institutions.

 2.1 To serve as a link amongst retirement villages and with Government Departments in view of discussing mutual problems and finding possible solutions.

 2.2 To serve as a forum for reflecting on the quality of services and activities provided by and to retirement villages.